panduwijayasaputra/streambuddy/ENVIRONMENT_SETUP.md

 # StreamBuddy Environment Setup Guide

-This guide provides comprehensive instructions for setting up environment variables across different environments in the StreamBuddy project.
+This guide provides instructions for setting up environment variables for the StreamBuddy project in development.

 ## 📁 Environment Files Structure